fillumina/xmi-to-jdl/README.md

 ## Constant

-Constants are supported, just use the tag {substitutions} in the first line of a note and put a subtitution per line in there with the format:
+Constants are supported, just use the tag `{substitutions}` in the first line of a note and put a substitution per line in there with the format:
 ```
 KEY=VALUE
 ```
-There is no quotes and the first = separates key and value.
+There are no quotes and the first `=` separates key and value.

 These are some useful substitutions:
 ```
 EMAIL_PATTERN=^[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+$
-SIX_CHARS=[a-zA-z]{7}
+SIX_ALPHA=[a-zA-z]{7}
 ```

-JDL supports number constants so MINLENGTH, MAXLENGTH and such can be used and initialized like that in the JH file (no support here, must be done manually):
+JDL supports number constants so MINLENGTH, MAXLENGTH and such can be used and initialized like that in the JH file (no support here, must be added manually):
 ```
 MINLENGTH = 20
 ```